 CfAT’s vision is furthered by its commercial arm, Ekistica, which fulfils advisory, project development, engineering design and project delivery services.
 Ekistica provides professional advice and technical consultations to clients such as national and state governments, intergovernmental agencies and power utilities.

-Satellite dishes on CfAT property sporting Arrernte and Navajo artwork.
+Satellite dishes on CfAT property sporting Arrernte and Lakota Sioux artwork.

 The Precinct also houses the famed Desert Knowledge Australia Solar Centre (DKASC), the largest multi-technology solar demonstration facility in the Southern Hemisphere.
 The DKASC website provides the public with quality data about solar power.
 These open-access reports are accessed by over 10,000 annual users around the world, with a base composed of researchers, students and other members of the public interested in studying and better understanding solar-related technology and environmental factors.